sparker888/sparker888-archive/README.md

 I'm a 🚀 Space, 🐬 Sea and 🚗 Car Geek.
 I'm passionate about 📸 photography and 🖥️ website design and development.

+*🚧 This repo is under construction - As of September 2, 2021 🚧*
-### This repo will serve as my personal site as well as a Gatsby 3.x starter that brings together the maagic of [Tailwindcss](https://tailwindcss.com/) with [twin](https://github.com/ben-rogerson/twin.macro) and the super animation powers of [GSAP](https://greensock.com/) as well as many commonly used [Gatsby plugins](https://www.gatsbyjs.com/plugins).
+## Welcome to the README.md for my personal bio site that will also server as a Gatsby 3.x starter that brings together the maagic of [Tailwindcss](https://tailwindcss.com/) with [twin](https://github.com/ben-rogerson/twin.macro) and the super animation powers of [GSAP](https://greensock.com/) as well as many commonly used [Gatsby plugins](https://www.gatsbyjs.com/plugins).
 I'm also experimenting with [Simple React lightbox](https://simple-react-lightbox.dev/)

 View my site [here](https://sparker888tailwindstarter.gatsbyjs.io/).